What Is A Mastopexy Implant?

 - Haematoma (blood clot)

 - Extrusion of the implant

 - Thicked scars

-There is also risk associated with general anaesthetic, including respiratory/cardiac arrest and deep vein thrombosis.
+There is also risk associated with a general anaesthetic, including respiratory/cardiac arrest and deep vein thrombosis.

-Although extremely rare, there is also the risk of an infection.
-In this scenario, the most likely course of action would be to remove the implants and allow things to settle before considering reimplantation at a later date, usually around three to six months later.
+Although extremely rare, there is also the risk of infection after a mastopexy implant surgery.
+In this scenario, the most likely course of action would be to remove the mastopexy with implants and allow things to settle before considering reimplantation at a later date, usually around three to six months later.

 What Is Capsular Contracture?